Ultimo, New South Wales: History

 For approximately ten years from the early 1950s, Harris Street was home to the head office, recording studio, pressing plant and warehouse of Festival Records, which was Australia's leading independent record company for almost 50 years.
 Festival moved its facilities to a site in nearby Pyrmont in 1966.
-In 1973, the Builders Labourers Federation organised a green ban with Pyrmont to stop the construction of the North-Western Expressway, which would've destroyed large parts of both suburbs.
+In 1973, the Builders Labourers Federation organised a green ban with Pyrmont to stop the construction of the North Western Expressway, which would've destroyed large parts of both suburbs.

 Subsequently, many industries began to move to cheaper land further from the CBD, and the decline of the wool industry made Ultimo's 15 woolstores redundant.
 By the start of the 1980s, derelict industrial sites began to be redeveloped for residences, mostly as apartments, a process that continues to the present.

 Very little industry remains in the area, and its current character is a combination of residential and commercial.
 One conspicuous industrial relic is the brick shell of Davey's Flour Mill, built in 1911, and adjacent to the southern approach to the Anzac Bridge.

 The Dairy Farmer's Cooperative operated from its facility in Harris Street and Ultimo Road from 1912 to its closure in 2009, after which the site was redeveloped by the nearby UTS in a project designed by architect Frank Gehry.

 Wentworth Park commenced its life as a creek and swamp, known from the 1830s as Blackwattle Cove Swamp.
 Wentworth Park became a rugby league oval and the home ground of the Glebe Dirty Reds who were a part of the New South Wales Rugby League premiership back in its inception.

-Since 1991, the national public broadcaster, the Australian Broadcasting Corporation has been headquartered in Ultimo.
+Since 1991, the Australian Broadcasting Corporation has been headquartered in Ultimo.